Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/back-to-top.md

 ## Overview

-Boosted "back to top" provides a way to get back to the top of the page using a simple link.
+OUDS Web "back to top" provides a way to get back to the top of the page using a simple link.
 It's built only with HTML and CSS, meaning you don't need any JavaScript.
 It only requires a `.back-to-top` wrapper and a `.back-to-top-link`, at the end of your `body`— just before your scripts.

 For accessibility purposes, back-to-top link contains a `.visually-hidden` text content and a `data-bs-label` attribute— whose **value should match hidden text content** to make sure it's usable with speech recognition software.
 The `data-bs-label` attribute content is displayed in a `::before` pseudo-element thanks to the `attr()` CSS function.